No. 1 Huskies Headed Back To Lake Natoma For 123rd IRA Regatta

 Last year on the Cooper River in New Jersey, Washington won its 21st national championships, defending the title the Huskies had won the year before at Mercer Lake.
 Washington also won the second varsity eight and varsity four titles last year.

 Washington, which will compete in all four heavyweight events (V8+, 2V8+, 3V8+ and V4+) will row in the heats on May 29, the first day of the regatta.
-Once the schedule for those heats is announced, it will be added here.
+Here is Washington's schedule for the first day of racing:

 Semifinals in the three eights races will be run on Saturday, along with the varsity four final, and the three eights finals will all be run on Sunday, culminating with the varsity eight grand final.